Friday, September 01, 2006

 Thursday, August 03, 2006

-LINK ALLEPPEY: Venice of the East
+Link ALLEPPEY: Venice of the East

 Alappuzha (or) Alleppey, the waterlocked district with its palm fringed canals and shores of the Arabian Sea, the mirror still lagoons, picture book lakesides and long sandy beach,is one of the best Backwater tourism destinations in God's Own Country - Kerala.
 The large network of canals provide Alleppey its lifeline.